andrewgcx71/CS61A/3.Projects/ants/README.md

 Files
 ----

--Files in this project:
+- Files in this project:

- -ants.py: The game logic of Ants Vs. SomeBees -ants_gui.py: The original GUI for Ants Vs. SomeBees -graphics.py: Utilities for displaying simple two-dimensional animations -utils.py: Some functions to facilitate the game interface -ucb.py: Utility functions for CS 61A
+ - ants.py: The game logic of Ants Vs. SomeBees
+ - ants_gui.py: The original GUI for Ants Vs. SomeBees
+ - graphics.py: Utilities for displaying simple two-dimensional animations
+ - utils.py: Some functions to facilitate the game interface
+ - ucb.py: Utility functions for CS 61A
- -assets: A directory of images and files used by gui.py
+ - assets: A directory of images and files used by gui.py
- -img: A directory of images used by ants_gui.py
+ - img: A directory of images used by ants_gui.py

 Playing the Game
 --------------------